Ivory Coast: Languages

 It is estimated that 78 languages are spoken in Ivory Coast.
 French, the official language, is taught in schools and serves as a lingua franca.
 A semi-creolised form of French, known as Nouchi, has emerged in Abidjan in recent years and spread among the younger generation.
-One of the most common indigenous languages is Dyula, which acts as a trade language in much of the country, particularly in the north, and is mutually intelligible with other Manding languages widely spoken in neighboring countries.
+One of the most common indigenous languages is Dyula, which acts as a trade language in much of the country, particularly in the north, and is mutually intelligible with other Manding languages widely spoken in neighbouring countries.

 Ethnic groups

-Macroethnic groupings in the country include Akan (42.1%), Voltaiques or Gur (17.6%), Northern Mandés (16.5%), Kru-speaking peoples (11%), Southern Mandés (10%), and others (2.8%, including 100,000 Lebanese and 45,000 French; 2004).
+Macroethnic groupings of the citizen population in the country include the Akan (38.0%), Voltaic or Gur (22.0%), Northern Mandés (22.0%), Kru-speaking peoples (9.1%), Southern Mandés (8.6%), and others (0.3%, including naturalised Ivorian citizens).
 Most of these categories are subdivided into different ethnicities.
-For example, the Akan grouping includes the Baoulé, the Voltaique category includes the Senufo, the Northern Mande category includes the Dyula and the Maninka, the Kru category includes the Bété and the Kru, and the Southern Mande category includes the Yacouba.
+For example, the Akan grouping includes the Baoulé, the Voltaic category includes the Senufo, the Northern Mande category includes the Koyakaa and the Maninka, the Kru category includes the Bété and the Kru, and the Southern Mande category includes the Yacouba.

-About 77% of the population is considered Ivorian.
-Since Ivory Coast has established itself as one of the most successful West African nations, about 20% of the population (about 3.4 million) consists of workers from neighbouring Liberia, Burkina Faso, and Guinea.
-About 4% of the population is of non-African ancestry.
-Many are French, Lebanese, Vietnamese and Spanish citizens, as well as evangelical missionaries from the United States and Canada.
+About 78% of the population are considered Ivorian citizens.
+Since Ivory Coast has established itself as one of the most successful West African nations, about 22% of the population (c.
+6.4 million) consists mostly of workers from nearby countries such as Burkina Faso (4 million), Mali (1.1 million), Guinea (290,000), and Niger (270,000).
+Many foreigners are also of non-African origin, including French, Lebanese (100,000), Vietnamese, and Spanish citizens, as well as Evangelical missionaries from the United States and Canada.
 In November 2004, around 10,000 French and other foreign nationals evacuated Ivory Coast due to attacks from pro-government youth militias.
+In 2021, people of European origin in Ivory Coast were estimated to number 24,178 people.
 Aside from French nationals, native-born descendants of French settlers who arrived during the country's colonial period are present.

+According to the UNHCR, Ivory Coast is home to one of Africa's largest stateless populations, with over 930,000 people in the country at risk of statelessness as of 2025.
+Ivory Coast is a signatory to the UN Statelessness Convention and has established legal procedures to facilitate access to nationality for stateless persons.
+Additionally, Ivory Coast hosts around 168,000 refugees and 25,000 asylum seekers from neighbouring countries primarily as a consequence of the armed conflict in the Sahel, which has resulted in refugee movement from Burkina Faso, Benin, and Togo.